marun790/docker/README.md

 ### Docker Compose
 * It is tedius to run differnt containers for a project using command.
   EX: Nodejs App connecting to mongidb and we have mongo express for db dashboard. in that case we can go with docker compose
+> docker-compose -f <DOCKER-COMPOSE.yml> up
+> docker-compose -f <DOCKER-COMPOSE.yml> down

+### Docker network
+* docker-compose will maintain a virtual networks, the containers in docker-compose will be communicated through that.
+  Otherwise we have to create a separate network and maintain

+### Docker volume:
+* to have a statefull container like mongodb we need docker-volume
+* we will mount the physical directry path as virtual filesystem for container

+> docker run -v <NAME>:/var/lib/mysql/data

 ### Commands